 Coenzyme Q10 is a ubiquinone which is found in all cells in the human body.
 It’s especially important in cell metabolism and can be found in the mitochondria of cells (think of them as little battery packs that give our cells energy).
 When CoQ10 levels drop, so does energy levels.

 Production of CoQ10 by the body decrease with age and this can lead to many of the symptoms we associate with aging: physical and mental fatigue, pain and muscle cramps, weakened immune, neurological diseases, and weight gain.
-Secondary to weight gain, you also have the increased risk of diabetes, heart disease, and cancer.
+Secondary to weight gain, you also have an increased risk of diabetes, heart disease, and cancer.

 We simply cannot live without CoQ10 and be healthy or have strong healthy hair.